Push It To The Limit - Hydraulic Fluids

 WHAT IS A HYDRAULIC FLUID?

 Hydraulic fluid, at its most basic definition is the medium responsible for lubrication, heat transfer & contamination control for hydraulic machinery.
 In a more general sense, it’s the fluid that makes it possible to transfer power and protect the equipment doing so.
-For hydraulic systems specifically, protection comes in many forms and covers; Anti-Wear, Oxidation & Thermal Stability, Corrosion and.
+For hydraulic systems specifically, protection comes in many forms and covers; Anti-Wear, Oxidation & Thermal Stability, and Corrosion.

 WHAT GOES INTO A HYDRAULIC FLUID?